World Cup 2018 VAR guide: how will the video referee work in Russia?

 The Video Assistant Referee will be used for the first time at a World Cup during Russia 2018.
 Find out more about how the decisions will actually work – and why people are still criticising the new system

-The 2018 World Cup will be the first major international football tournament to use the new video refereeing system VAR.
+The 2018 World Cup is the first major international football tournament to use the new video refereeing system VAR.

 ‘VAR’ may be familiar to some fans after it was trialled in England during the FA Cup this season, but there is still plenty of confusion about how the system actually works and what decisions video referees can decide on.